ia-toki/tcframe/docs/topic-guides/problem-spec.rst

     By calling :code:`setTimeLimit(<timeLimit>)`.
 Time limit is specified in seconds.
 Time limit will be enforced when simulating submissoin.

 Memory limit
-    By calling :code:`setTimeLimit(<memoryLimit>)`.
+    By calling :code:`setMemoryLimit(<memoryLimit>)`.
 Memory limit is specified in megabytes.
 Similarly, it will be enforced when simulating submission.

 Here is an example of a valid problem configuration: